Urchin (2025 film): Plot

 Mike is a homeless young man in London, struggling with addiction and poverty.
 One morning, he accepts money from an older couple, but then notices a mysterious older woman playing violin and staring at him.
-He later discovers his wallet is missing and accuses Nathan of stealing it.
+He later discovers his wallet is missing and accuses his friend Nathan of stealing it.
 They fight outside a café until a man, Simon, intervenes.
 Mike recovers his wallet but apologises to Simon, who offers to help him by getting him a sandwich.

 However, as they walk, Mike suddenly knocks Simon unconscious, steals his watch, and rushes to a pawn shop to sell it.
 Outside, he is arrested, confronted with CCTV evidence, and remanded to prison.
 He calls his mother—who gives a cold response—and is processed into custody.

 Upon release, Mike is warned by the prison officer not to return.
-He meets Nadia, who supports his reintegration, and is placed in a hostel temporarily.
+He meets social worker Nadia, who supports his reintegration, and is placed in a hostel temporarily.
 He reveals to her that he is adopted and has no meaningful family support.
 One night, Mike hears odd breathing and sees the violin woman again, then later showers as the camera follows a surreal drain-pipe into a dark, cavernous space.

 Mike finds clothes at a charity shop for a chef job interview but flees when Nathan appears.
 During the interview, he confesses his criminal record.
 The restaurant owner, Franco, hires him for a trial shift.
 Mike integrates into the kitchen staff and continues meeting with Nadia, where he learns that a mediated meeting with Simon is forthcoming.

 At work, Mike is asked to handle a food complaint by a customer—something he resists but ultimately does.
 Frustrated, he storms off into the kitchen storeroom, eventually cutting into another dream‑like vision of the cave.
 During his mediated meeting, Simon shares the distress the incident caused his daughter and family, which visibly unsettles Mike.